nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 ## Adding new actions

 To add a new action, add a file in `actions/name-of-the-action.lua`.
 You should export a `setup` function if some configuration is needed.
+Once you did, you should run the `scripts/update-default-opts.sh` which will update the default documentation in the README and the help file.

 ## Documentation

 When adding new options, you should declare the defaults in the main `nvim-tree.lua` file.
-Once you did, you should run the `update-default-opts.sh` script which will update the default documentation in the README and the help file.
+Once you did, you should run the `scripts/update-default-opts.sh` which will update the default documentation in the README and the help file.

 Documentation for options should also be added, see how this is done after `nvim-tree.disable_netrw` in the `nvim-tree-lua.txt` file.